 - 1-2.
-Prior to admission an applicant must have obtained qualifications which satisfy the General Minimum Entry Requirements. - 3.
-Any or all of these requirements may be waived by the Director of Admissions in consultation with the Dean of the relevant Faculty either for applicants who are at least 21 years of age on entry or in order to promote wider access. - 4.
-No applicant shall be eligible for admission or allowed to matriculate who would thereby be registered simultaneously on multiple programmes leading to awards in more than one institution at the University or any other institution, except a) under the terms of an agreement between the University and that another institution, or b) with the permission of the Dean of the relevant Faculty.
+Prior to admission an applicant must have obtained qualifications which satisfy the general entry requirements. - 3.
+Any or all of these requirements may be waived by the Director of Admissions in consultation with the relevant Dean either for applicants who are at least 21 years of age on entry or in order to promote wider access. - 4.
+No applicant shall be eligible for admission or allowed to matriculate who would thereby be registered simultaneously on multiple programmes leading to awards in more than one institution at the University or any other institution, except a) under the terms of an agreement between the University and that another institution, or b) with the permission of the relevant Dean.
 The discovery of any such dual registration may result in the suspension or termination of studies.